To be an approved foster you must:

 - Foster dogs must be separated from all pets for the first two weeks of their decompression period.
 Slow introductions must follow after that.

 - Fosters must be willing to keep their foster dog separated from their other pets if when needed.

 - Fosters must either agree to foster until the dog is adopted or give us a time frame of how long they will be able to foster.

 - A 20 day notice is mandatory for fosters who commit to fostering the dog until adopted.
-A $100 fine will be issued to help cover the costs for boarding if we don't have enough notice. ( some exceptions of course may apply )
+A fine will be issued to help cover the costs for boarding if we don't have enough notice. ( some exceptions of course may apply )

 - A 10 day notice is mandatory for fosters who can no longer foster the dog.
-A $50 fine will be issued to help cover the costs for boarding if we do not have enough notice. ( Some exceptions may apply )
+A small fine will be issued to help cover the costs for boarding if we do not have enough notice. ( Some exceptions may apply )

 - Most our dogs are already vetted before entering a foster home.
-If one isn’t we would need the dog to come to our vet locations. ( Marietta, Alpharetta, Roswell and Griffin ) —You are welcome to bring your fostered dog to your veterinarian of choice if they allow rescue discounts, however we will not be able to reimburse for medical expenses incurred at another vet if its more expensive than the ones we work with.
+If one isn't we would need the dog to come to our vet locations. ( Alpharetta, Griffin, Conyers, Duluth ) —You are welcome to bring your fostered dog to your veterinarian of choice if they allow rescue discounts, however we will not be able to reimburse for medical expenses incurred at another vet if its more expensive than the ones we work with.
 If the foster coordinator and foster agree on a certain vet and price then we will pay the difference in the costs.

 - It would be helpful if foster parents could do home checks and meet and greets for the potential adopter but is not required.

 - Foster parent must discuss with the foster coordinator on exactly what is needed before the vet visit so nothing is added.

 — If the foster takes their foster dog to the vet and does not consult the foster coordinator on anything extra added to the bill then he/she will have to pay the difference.